palkast/Causal-Inference-using-Propensity-Score-Matching/README.md

 If no match found, remove observation from analysis

 ## Problem trying to resolve :
-Some deals on Social media have a minimal requirement, e.g.,the deal only works when there are at least< /br>
+Some deals on Social media have a minimal requirement, e.g.,the deal only works when there are at least<br />
-50 committed buyers.< /br>
+50 committed buyers.<br />

-*Does having the minimal requirement affect the deal outcomes, such as revenue, quantity sold,< /br>
+*Does having the minimal requirement affect the deal outcomes, such as revenue, quantity sold,<br />
-and Facebook likes received?*< /br>
+and Facebook likes received?*<br />

 ## Issues in the process: